Lycia: Demography

-The ancient sources mention about 70 settlements of Lycia.
+There are at least 381 ancient settlements in the broader region of Lycia-Pamphylia, with the vast majority of these in Lycia.
 These are situated either along the coastal strip in the protecting coves or on the slopes and hills of the mountain ranges.
 They are often difficult to access, which in ancient times was a defensive feature.
 The rugged coastline favored well-defended ports from which, in troubled times, Lycian pirate fleets sallied forth.

 The principal cities of ancient Lycia were Xanthos, Patara, Myra, Pinara, Tlos and Olympos (each entitled to three votes in the Lycian League) and Phaselis.
 Cities such as Telmessos and Krya were sometimes listed by Classical authors as Carian and sometimes as Lycian.

-Features and sights of interest
+Modern Tourism

 Although the 2nd-century BC dialogue Erōtes found the cities of Lycia "interesting more for their history than for their monuments, since they have retained none of their former splendor," many relics of the Lycians remain visible today.
 These relics include the distinctive rock-cut tombs in the sides of cliffs.
 The British Museum in London contains one of the best collections of Lycian artifacts.
 Letoon, an important center in Hellenic times of worship for the goddess Leto and her twin children, Apollo and Artemis, and nearby Xanthos, ancient capital of Lycia, constitute a UNESCO World Heritage Site.

 Turkey's first waymarked long-distance footpath, the Lycian Way, follows part of the coast of the region.
 The establishment of the path was a private initiative by a British/Turkish woman called Kate Clow.
 It is intended to support sustainable tourism in smaller mountain villages which are in the process of depopulation.
 Since it is mainly walked in March – June and Sept–Nov, it also has lengthened the tourism season.
 The Turkish Culture and Tourism Ministry promotes the Lycian coast as part of the Turkish Riviera or the Turquoise Coast, but the most important part of this is further west near Bodrum.
 This coast features rocky or sandy beaches at the bases of cliffs and settlements in protected coves that cater to the yachting industry.

+Yeşilüzümlü village is a popular touristic attraction among the tourists beyond the Lycian Way due to its historic architecture and narrow cobblestone streets.
+The village is also located near the Cadyanda ruins, which date back to 3000 BCE, that are also popular among the tourists.
+The inhabitants are also known for their weavings called "Dastar", which Turkish Patent Institute granted a geographical indication status in 2019.